andylongshaw/serverless/readme.md

     > Examine the execution result and the log output

-1. Navigate to the DynamoDB console and check that it contains a Customer matching the data in the message file above
+1. Navigate to the DynamoDB console and check that the \<MyAnimal\>-PendingEmailTable contains a pending email matching the data in the message file above

 # Run the lambda combination end-to-end